tin6150/cmaq-old/build.rst

+# vim: tabstop=4 noexpandtab

 my notes on building cmaq.

-download was for Linux Intel.
+download was for Linux Intel.  but seems like script is still for PGI

 Plan is to build on lrc, using intel SMF